lvrach/mimid/README.md

 # mimid
 HTTP Mocking go library

-Attempts to ease the creation of mocks for HTTP APIs.
+Mimid attempts to ease the creation of mocks for HTTP APIs.

 ## How it works